What Is USDT:

 Blockchain Support

 USDT does not operate on its own blockchain.
-Instead, it is issued across various established networks to improve transaction speeds and accessibility.
+Instead, it is issued across various established networks to improve transaction speed and accessibility.
 It is compatible with multiple blockchains, including Algorand, Avalanche, Ethereum, EOS, Liquid Network, Near, Omni, Polygon, Solana, Tezos, and TRON.

 Why Is Tether (USDT) Popular?